-ca

-The future of how the internet is regulated could be decided this morning.
+Trump's FCC votes to repeal net neutrality

-The Republican-led Federal Communications Commission is scheduled to vote Thursday on a controversial plan to repeal Obama-era net neutrality protections.
-The repeal is expected to pass on a party-line vote.
+The Republican-led Federal Communications Commission voted Thursday to approve a controversial plan to repeal Obama-era net neutrality protections.
+The repeal passed 3-2, along a party-line vote.

+The vote came amid mounting protests from the tech industry, consumer advocacy groups and even some Republican members of Congress who'd urged the FCC to delay or cancel the vote.

+In what may be a sign emotions running high on the issue, the net neutrality vote was briefly interrupted due to a security threat.
+FCC commissioners and the audience were forced to evacuate the room.

 Demonstrators gathered outside the FCC building on Thursday and piled flowers on the ground in an apparent memorial for the internet as we know it.